Pre-requisites: Grade 10-12 with limited computing and programming experience

 Digital Communications 11 is a full-year introductory computer course for students who limited computing and programming experience.
 Students evaluate software and technology, develop information and communication technology (ICT) literacy and skills as they work together and solve problems and communicate with one another, and expand their employability by creating and using multimedia files for distribution and presentation.

-Schedule: Click here to view the day-by-day schedule.
-The timeline may be subjected to change at the teacher’s discretion.
+Schedule: The timeline may be subjected to change at the teacher’s discretion.

-Students may propose an alternative learning plan to the teacher but approval from teacher is required.
+Students who have taken ICT 9 may elect to complete the CST 10 or CIS 12 curriculum instead.
+Alternatively, they may propose an alternative learning plan to the teacher but teacher approval is required.

-Student Materials: Students will bring the following to class:
+Student Materials: During in-person class, students will bring the following to class:

 - USB Flash Drive